videolan/x265/doc/reST/cli.rst

 	3 then the two layers evenly split the frame rate, with a cadence of PbBbP.
 You probably also want :option:`--no-scenecut` and a keyframe interval that is a multiple of 4.

-.. option:: --aud, --no-aud

-	Emit an access unit delimiter NAL at the start of each slice access unit.
-If :option:`--repeat-headers` is not enabled (indicating the user will be writing headers manually at the start of the stream) the very first AUD will be skipped since it cannot be placed at the start of the access unit, where it belongs.
-Default disabled

-.. option:: --hash <integer>

-	Emit decoded picture hash SEI, so the decoder may validate the reconstructed pictures and detect data loss.
-Also useful as a debug feature to validate the encoder state.
-Default None

-	1. MD5
-	2. CRC
-	3. Checksum

 Debugging options
 =================